Skip to content

 Step 1: Connect to Data

-You have two options for getting data into Zelos:
+You have two options for getting data into the app:

 Option A: Live Connection

-Connect to a running system streaming real-time data:
+Connect to a running agent streaming real-time data:

-1. Click "Connect Live" in the welcome screen
+1. Click "Connect Live" from the welcome screen

 2. The app connects to localhost:2300 by default

-3. Your signal tree populates with available data
+3. Your signal tree (left sidebar) populates with available data

 Option B: Open a Trace File

-1. Click "Open a Trace" in the welcome screen
+1. Click "Open Trace" from the welcome screen

 3. The timeline adjusts to the trace's time range